 - A more extreme version of Fakebit, which utilizes chiptune sounds but pays no mind to what is actually possible on a sound chip.
 Sometimes also referred to as "riptunes".
-Examples: improper use of the Triforce MIDI plugin, "8 Bit Remixes" made with GXSCC that are very popular on Youtube, or compositions designed to simulate two consoles running at once.
+Examples: improper use of the Triforce MIDI plugin, "8-Bit Remixes" made with GXSCC, or compositions designed to simulate two consoles running at once.

 - Composers or bands that utilize chiptunes as one of the many elements in their music.
-This can range as using sound chip in combination of a rock guitar to using only sound chip except drums.
+This can range from using a sound chip in combination with a rock guitar, to using only a sound chip and drums.

 Notable and/or popular chips used in chiptunes and example systems:

 Programmable Sound Generators (PSGs) are often known for their simplistic wave forms:

 - Atari produced custom chips called TIA and POKEY.
 The TIA was found in the Atari 2600 and Atari 7800, and it also drove graphics.
 The POKEY, which did Potentiometer (rotary paddles) and Keyboard handling, was in Atari 8-Bit Computers, the Atari 5200, various Arcade Games (some even used two or four), and even some 7800 cartridges as expansion sound.

 - The NES, TurboGrafx-16, and Game Boy, where sound generation is built into each system's custom CPU.
 The Famicom Disk System was also capable of primitive FM synthesis.